baldwindunn919/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies specific areas that genuinely require improvement.

+# 2024-03-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Strive for clarity and modularity in your programs, as they're easier to debug, enhance, and collaborate on.
+Remember, a few lines of well-written code often outperform masses of tangled logic."

+In practice, this means:
+1. Keep it simple and straightforward; avoid over-engineering.
+2. Write code with tomorrow's you or your team members in mind.
+3. Optimize for readability and understandability first.
+4. Use abstractions and reusable components wisely.
+5. Always consider the potential edge cases and future scalability needs.